Rust Craft Greeting Card Company: Move to Massachusetts

+Sale and closure

-The company remained there until 1980 when it was purchased by Ziff Davis the year before for $89 million, who also owned Norcross Greeting Card Company.
+The company remained in Dedham until 1980 when it was purchased by Ziff Davis the year before for $89 million, who also owned Norcross Greeting Card Company.
 The printing assets were secondary to Ziff Davis, which mainly wanted Rust Craft for its six small-market television stations.
 Rust Craft's manufacturing was moved to West Chester, Pennsylvania where Norcross already have a facility.
 Windsor Communications soon purchased Rust Craft and Norcross when Ziff Davis spun them off, while retaining Rust Craft Broadcasting.
 Windsor spent $10 million in 1981 to close the Dedham plant, incentivize employees to stay on, and to move operations.

 They struggled with heavy competition, and with only 6–7% of market share, eventually went bankrupt.
 American Greetings Corporation purchased what was left of the two companies.
-At the time it went out of business, it had a Canadian affiliate, Rust Craft Ltd.
+At the time it went out of business in 1982, it had a Canadian affiliate, Rust Craft Ltd.

 A collection of archived Rust Craft and Norcross cards, along with other archival materials dating back to pre-Declaration times in the mid-18th century, was donated to the Smithsonian Institution after the company went out of business.